gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/inline_assembler.rst

         Put_Line ("Flags register:" & Flags'Img);
      end Get_Flags;

-In order to have a nicely aligned assembly listing, we have separated multiple assembler statements in the Asm template string with linefeed (ASCII.LF) and horizontal tab (ASCII.HT) characters.
+We have separated multiple assembler statements in the Asm template string with linefeed (ASCII.LF) and horizontal tab (ASCII.HT) characters in order to have a nicely aligned assembly listing.
 The resulting section of the assembly output file is:

   ::